 - Nephrogenic systemic fibrosis is a recognized, but rare, complication related to injection of gadolinium contrast.
 It usually occurs in patients with serious kidney disease.
 Your doctor will carefully assess your kidney function before considering a contrast injection.

 - There is a very slight risk of an allergic reaction if contrast material is used.
 Such reactions are usually mild and controlled by medication.
 If you have an allergic reaction, a doctor will be available for immediate assistance.

 - IV contrast manufacturers indicate mothers should not breastfeed their babies for 24-48 hours after contrast material is given.
 However, the most recent American College of Radiology (ACR) Manual on Contrast Media reports that studies show the amount of contrast absorbed by the infant during breastfeeding is extremely low.
 For further information please consult the ACR Manual on Contrast Media and its references.

 What are the limitations of MR Angiography?

 Unlike CT angiography, MRA is not able to see and capture images of calcium deposits within the blood vessels.

-The clarity of MRA images of some arteries does not match those obtained with conventional catheter-based angiography.
+MRA images of some arteries may not be as clear as catheter angiography images.
 MRA evaluation of small vessels, in particular, may be difficult.
 Sometimes it may be difficult to create separate images of arteries and veins with MRA.

-Individuals who have difficulty remaining still or lying on their back may have MRA images that are of poor quality.
-Some tests involve monitoring the heart beat or require patients to hold their breath for 15 to 25 seconds at a time in order to get high quality MRA pictures.
-Any type of motion, such as patient movement, breathing motion, or other involuntary movements can significantly decrease the image quality and potentially limit diagnosis.
+Patients who cannot lay still or on their backs may have poor quality MRA images.
+Some tests involve monitoring the heartbeat or require patients to hold their breath for 15 to 25 seconds at a time in order to get high quality pictures.
+Any type of motion, such as patient movement, breathing motion, cardiac motion, or other involuntary movements can decrease the image quality and potentially limit diagnosis.

-Contrast injections during pregnancy are usually avoided except when absolutely necessary for medical treatment.
+Doctors usually avoid contrast injections during pregnancy unless they are absolutely necessary for medical treatment.